gjlee0802/toiot-sensor-node-driver/README.md

 # ToIoT-sensor-driver
 * This library is used in the sensor node of the ToIoT platform.
-* The measured sensor values ??are delivered to the sink node through MQTT.
+* The measured sensor values are delivered to the sink node through MQTT.
-* Publish the value to the mqtt broker in the `data/[node_uuid]/[sensor_uuid]` topic in a fixed format using the pub function.
+* Publish the value to the mqtt broker in the `data/[node_uuid]` topic in a fixed format using the pub function.

 ## Getting Started
 1. Use the Arduino Library Manager to install the `ESP8266WiFi,` `PubSubClient` library.